SYMS: Summer Youth Music School

 While private lessons are not included in the basic tuition for camp, students can choose to take one private lesson on either their primary or secondary instrument/voice.
 There is a fee of $25 for this lesson.
 Please note that students are limited to only one private lesson during camp.

-Before June 1st, please add the lesson to your shopping cart when first registering for SYMS.
-If your registration is already completed, a lesson may be added using the following links: Enroll/Private Lesson Sr. SYMS (closes on June 12)
+Before June 1st, please add the lesson to your shopping cart when first enrolling in SYMS.
+If your enrollment is already completed, a lesson may be added using the following links: Enroll/Private Lesson Sr. SYMS (closes on July 17th).
+Please do not sign up for a lesson using this link if you already did so during enrollment.

 Evening Activities: